layer-3/clearsync/docs/YIP/YIP-0010-state-machine-framework.md

 - The **alphabet** is a set of events that can be triggered by the protocol, e.g. Deposit, Challenge etc.
 - The **states** are the operational states of the protocol, e.g. Created, Deposited, Challenged etc.
-- The automaton is **incomplete**, because the flow of the trading and settlement protocols is mostly linear, and there are no transitions for all the states and all the events.
+- The automaton is **incomplete**, because the flow of the clearing and settlement protocols is mostly linear, and there are no transitions for all the states and all the events.
 - The automaton is **deterministic**, because there is at most one transition for every state and every event.
 - The automaton starts the run with only 1 _external_ event.
 - The stack of the automaton has a fixed size of 1.
 This means, that transition can result in either no or 1 event pushed to the stack.